 No new development is proposed as part of this project.
-Sewage disposal and water service is supplied to the existing single-family residence by an on-site well (PN 2566) and sewage disposal system (PN 03-036).
+Sewage disposal and water service is supplied to the existing single-family residence by an approved private groundwater well and septic system.

 Policy 41.9 - Buildable, safe access must exist to all proposed uses of land.
 The access must also be adequate to accommodate the immediate and cumulative traffic impacts of the proposed development.